Frequently Asked Questions for Fall Incoming Students

 If you have not posted your Accept Admission Offer (AAO), please do so as soon as possible.
 To post your AAO, go to SF State Admission Status.
-You can then review all the steps under the Incoming Students- Fall 2012 Information on our website.
+You should then review all the steps under the Incoming Students- Fall 2013 New Students on our website.
 It covers everything you need to know.

 You will receive a Certificate of Eligibility for F-1 student status in the mail as soon as the University issues the document.

 2. When and how will I register for classes?

 Once you have been admitted to the program and set up an email account, you will receive an email from the Registrar’s Office.
 You may also go online to mySFSU to look up your important assigned date: Registration Appointment date and time.
 Class registration for the Fall 2013 semester begins July 29th.
 You will need to pay the tuition online a few days prior to registering for your classes.

 Review the schedule of tuition and fees and go to the Bursar's office site for payment methods and information on course registration policies.
 You will need to pay for the number of units you plan to enroll in.
 You may then register online for classes a few days later.

 Please check the online class schedule for a listing of courses and days and times offered.